 Some university press officers do outstanding, careful work.
 But press releases don't often explain the research in detail.
 They may fail to describe important aspects of a study's design, or leave out information that would help the reader understand the study's limitations (Woloshin and Schwartz 2002; Woloshin et al 2009).
 In addition, it's not unusual for press releases to publicize research that is still in progress.
 The study in question may not have submitted for publication in peer-reviewed journal yet -- let alone accepted for publication.
 That’s crucial to understand, because preliminary findings can be deceptive.
 In some cases, a study heralded in a press release never gets published at all.

-And there are everyday mix-ups, too: Misunderstandings that arise between the researcher and the person writing the press release.
+And then there are the everyday mix-ups -- misunderstandings that arise between the researcher and the person writing the press release.

 False claims about empathy and the teenage brain

 Consider the coverage that an fMRI study got a few years ago.
-Researchers asked subjects to think about what they would do in certain hypothetical situations, e.g.,
+Researchers asked volunteers to think about what they would do in certain hypothetical situations, e.g.,

 “What would you do if you were at the cinema and had trouble seeing the screen?
 Would you move to another seat?”